-The third step on how to jack a truck up would be to get your four-wheeler ready for the lift.
+The third step would be to get your four-wheeler ready for the lift.
 For this, you will need to set your truck's transmission into the parking slot.
 Then, engage the handbreak.

 After getting the handbrake engaged, work on the wheels.
 You should chock the ones that you do not plan to work with.
 For example, if you plan to work with the front wheels, chock the rear ones.
 The opposite will be applicable if you plan to work with the rear wheels.